abrowne2/axum-tus/README.md

 - Also, there is a `LocalFileStore` which is included, but as an example for local filesystem saves.
 It is not tested for production use and ideally you should extend the `FileStore` trait to add support for Google Cloud Storage, and Amazon S3, etc.

+## TODOs

+- Need to have example in main.rs for using axum-TUS with `LocalFileStore`.
+- Need uppy/TUS clientside integration (just local filesystem) to verify
+- Need GCP example and integration